So, you want to “hack” another RPG, book, comic or other idea to run in Savage Worlds (or other generic game), how do you do it, where do you start?

 Mothership hack for SW.

-The Fear/Panic mechanic is a big element of MS, but the Fear mechanic in SW Horror is also fully developed, so I will go with the SW version.
-To make the game feel perilous, I may remove the Wild Dice, Bennys, and/or remove/cap exploding dice.
+The Fear/Panic mechanic is a big element of MS, but the Fear mechanic in SW Horror is also fully developed, so I will go with the SW version for cosistency, but to be honest either would work.

 Styling is easy enough, it is graphic, stark and often duo-tone.
 The tone of the writing is similar, to the point and minimalist, with a little attitude.
 The Art is powerful stuff and for my own use*, I will re-use some or similar or just use the original source.
 You could even take any image and give it the “black and white line drawing filter” treatment.
+For adventures, all that is really needed is a major character and monster conversion sheet.

 It would likely be easier to hack it for D100 I guess, seeing as it is a D100 derivative to start with, but I am looking for a different feel.